JShollaj/AWS-Machine-Learning/Exam Readiness Course.md

     - Use AWS CloudTrain to capture API calls, related events on behalf of AWS account (store in S3).

+    - Common practices for designing for failure:

+      -

 - **Recommend and implement the appropriate ML services and features for a given problem**.